Progress

 Research Issues Status

-• Most of the fish consumption advisories issued in the watershed are caused by polychlorinated biphenyls (PCBs) and/or mercury.
+- Most of the fish consumption advisories issued in the watershed are caused by polychlorinated biphenyls (PCBs) and/or mercury.
 These pollutants can come from legacy deposits, ongoing inputs and ongoing releases.
-Work related to the Toxic Contaminants Policy and Prevention outcome will address PCBs, while recently passed air emission controls will address mercury.
+A 2022 Scientific and Technical Advisory Committee (STAC) workshop identified additional research needs related to developing fish consumption advisories related to per- and polyfluoroalkyl substances (PFAS) in the watershed, which was the focus of a TCW meeting in 2023.

-Issue: Documenting the sources, occurrence and concentrations of contaminants harming fish and shellfish.
+Issue: Documenting the sources, occurrence and transport of contaminants in different landscape settings.

 Issue: Gathering information on issues of emerging concern.